learn-co-curriculum/dsc-node-centrality/README.md

 ## Eigenvector Centrality

 Eigenvector centrality is an iterative algorithm that attempts to measure a nodes relative influence in the network.
 The underlying motivation is that degree centrality can be refined to incorporate the relative importance of neighboring nodes.
 In other words, a connection to a central node is more important then a connection to an isolated one.
-As with the previous measures of centrality, NetworkX makes calculting the eigenvector centrality quite easy.
+As with the previous measures of centrality, NetworkX makes calculating the eigenvector centrality quite easy.

 ```python